Getting a New Pet?

 Being the owner of a pet is a HUGE responsibility.

-When you buy or adopt a dog or a cat they become a member of your family, a bit like bringing a new baby home from the hospital.
+When you buy or adopt a cat or dog they become a member of your family, a bit like bringing a new baby home from the hospital.
 Just like a baby, they will need lots of love and care for many years to come so it’s very important that you choose a pet that will fit into your family lifestyle.

-Here are a few questions you need to ask yourself before buying or adopting a dog or a cat.
+Here are a few questions you need to ask yourself before buying or adopting a cat or dog

 - Will I remember to brush my dog, feed it and take it for daily walks?

-- Will I make sure I bath my dog regularly?
+- Will I make sure I bathe my dog regularly?

 - If my dog or cat gets sick, can I afford to take it to the vet?

 - Can I afford to get my pet desexed, vaccinated and microchipped?